Land0fChocolate/NewEmeraldRomHack/README.md

 - implement ability description label in the summary screen.
 - Include ORAS dex Pokemon like Budew and Dusknoir.
 - New Pokemon moves.
-- New Pokemon abilities.
+	- animations for new moves
+	- Add the new moves to the move tutors lists.
+- Expand and add new areas, including adding some new wild Pokemon for the area.
+- Rework aspects of the Battle Frontier.
+Change the Battle Palace to be themed around inverse type matchups.
+Rework the battle Pokemon list.
+- Add methods to make training easier.
+Super vitamins (giving 60 EVs per stat), IV boosters and nature mints to be added and accessable.
 - Add credits of people whos tutorials and work you have used in the game.

 # Changelog

 - Many post gen 3 features from pokeemerald Expansion are in this ROM.
 - Pokemon can have up to 3 active abilities, dependant on their species.
-Many Pokemon have had their ability set updated.
+Many Pokemon have had their ability set updated (TODO: make a list of ability stat changes somewhere).
 - New moves and abilities (listed below).
 - Some vanilla abilities updated to make them more useful (listed below).
 - Berry tree drop rates are tripled.